vpakhuchyi/censor/README.md

 ### Features

 - [x] Struct formatting with a default values masking of all the fields (recursively).
+- [x] Supports output in Text and JSON formats.
 - [x] Strings values masking based on provided regexp patterns.
 - [x] Wide range of supported types:
     - `struct`, `map`, `slice`, `array`, `pointer`, `string`